Adarshprakash123/Own_mcp_server/README.md

 ## 🧠 MCP Architecture Overview

-This project uses the **MCP (Multi-Component Platform)** system to modularly manage tools, context, and prompts across servers, clients, and host agents.
+This project uses the **MCP (Model-Context-Protocol)** system to modularly manage tools, context, and prompts across servers, clients, and host agents.
 Below is a complete breakdown of how the components interact.

 ---